billchurch/sublime-iRules/docs/maintaining-data.md

 | `tcl_completions` | Tcl built-ins to offer as completions |
 | `completions_extra` | hand-written completion snippets, copied verbatim |

-`render` stops with an error when an override has gone stale, for example an `add` entry that F5 has since documented.
-Delete the override it names.
+`render` stops with an error, naming the override to fix, when:

+- an override has gone stale: an `add` entry F5 has since documented, or an `exclude`, `rename` or `deprecate` entry for a name that no longer exists;
+- a `rename` would overwrite a name F5 already documents;
+- a generated list would be empty;
+- a name matched earlier by the grammar would hide part of a later one (for example a deprecated `LSN::inbound` in front of a valid `LSN::inbound-entry`).

+`fetch` refuses a snapshot that lost more than 10% of its entries, which usually means F5 changed the page markup.
+It exits with status 3, not 1, when clouddocs cannot be reached, so the weekly drift job's log shows a network problem rather than a docs change.